carloscabo/responsive-youtube-player-with-playlist/README.md

 $(document).ready(function() {

   \\ You need a valid API Key
-  \\ In the creation process you can define in wich websites
+  \\ In the creation process you can define in which websites
   \\ can be used, to avoid unnapropiated uses var api_key = 'AIzaSyA1rpTMrNjth1R6-LfLe0UG8v1946nj3Xw';